How To Reinstall Ubuntu

 - If an "Upgrade 1X.XX to 1Y.YY" option is available (like in the screenshot below), choose it.

-- Or, if the above option is not available, choose manual partitioning ("Something-else" option), then select Ubuntu system partition, set its mount point as "/" (keep the same format type, the same size, and untick the "Format" checkbox).
+- Or, if the above option is not available, choose manual partitioning ("Something-else" option), then select Ubuntu system partition, set its mount point as "/".
+Be sure to keep the same format type, the same size, and untick the "Format" checkbox or all data on "/" will be deleted!.
 Also set other partitions (/boot, /home... see DiskSpace) if needed.

 Then finish the installation process. (this may take several hours, like a normal install)